marklogic/kafka-marklogic-connector/CONTRIBUTING.md

     ./gradlew destroy setup

-You may have luck with simply doing `confluent local services stop`, `./gradlew copyConnectorToConfluent`, and `confluent local services start`, but this has so far not worked reliably - i.e. one of the Confluent Platform services (sometimes Schema Registry, sometimes Control Center) usually stops working.
+You may have luck with simply doing `confluent local services stop`, `./gradlew installConnectorInConfluent`, and `confluent local services start`, but this has so far not worked reliably - i.e. one of the Confluent Platform services (sometimes Schema Registry, sometimes Control Center) usually stops working.